PaulOfford/mbserver/README.md

 * Run the mb_server.py script

 Your station is now ready to accept calls for microblog posts.

+## Running the server
+You don't need to stop the server to add a new post to the posts directory; the server will check the list of posts on each request and update the latest post information in the next @MB announcement.

+**Important:** The Outgoing Message area in the server JS8Call **must not be** in the DIRECTED MESSAGE mode.
+If it is, all messages, including @MB announcements, will be prefixed with the callsign of whichever station you have selected.

 ## Before you get started
 Before you try this code, there are three videos you are going to want to watch: